-How to Calculate Your Own Furniture Shipping Rates
+How to Calculate Your Furniture Shipping Rates

 Shipping Large or Specialty Items

-Shipping your car can cost $1,000 to $1,500, while two plane tickets across the country will run you about $1,000 for both.
-That’s $2,500 total.
-Assuming an average gas price of $3 per gallon, an average miles-per-gallon of 20 and 3,000 miles from NYC to LA, the road trip will cost you about $450 (3,000/20 x 3).
-If you camp those five nights and eat on the cheap, driving is by far the better option, especially if your family consists of four people rather than one or two.
-Roll in hotels and restaurants, though, and you might be paying more, especially if the drive takes longer for the sake of kiddos.
+Shipping your car can cost $1,200 to $2,100, while two plane tickets across the country will run you about $1,000 for both.
+Assuming an average gas price of $4 per gallon, an average miles-per-gallon of 20, and 3,000 miles from NYC to LA, the road trip will cost you about $600 (3,000/20 x 4).

 So, calculate your options carefully before you choose to ship or drive.
-If the car’s a junker, buying new might be your best option anyway!
+If the car’s a junker, buying new might be your best option anyway.